What are the credit requirements for a Conventional home loan?

 To determine if you qualify for Conventional loans, your lender will look at a few different key factors:

 - Your credit history and credit profile.
 Now depending on your circumstances and your lender, the credit standards may be flexible.
-A FICO score of 620 or above is very helpful though in obtaining an approval.
+A FICO score of ~640 or above is very helpful

 - Your income compared to your monthly expenses.
-The standard debt-to-income ratios are 28/36 for Conventional loans.
-These ratios may be exceeded with a variety of mitigating factors.
+The standard debt-to-income ratios are 43% for Conventional loans.
+These ratios may be exceeded with a variety of mitigating factors, for example, excellent credit.

 - The underwriter will look at your overall pattern for the last few previous years.